Bourbon Ginger Old Fashioned with an orange slice and cherry

 Add a large ice cube or a few smaller cubes to chill the drink without too much dilution.

-For garnish, I like an orange wedge with a cherry nestled between the wedge on a toothpick.
+For garnish, I like an orange slice with a cherry on a toothpick.
 Optionally, add a piece of candied ginger for extra flair.

 Final Thoughts